 When your blood doesn’t circulate efficiently because of venous disease, you might live with chronic pain and cramping.
-The team at the University Pain Medicine Center diagnoses and treats venous disease-related pain at their offices in Somerset, Monroe Township, Freehold, and Clark, New Jersey.
+The team at the University Pain Medicine Center diagnoses and treats venous disease-related pain at their offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey.
 If you have a venous disease and live with disruptive pain, call the University Pain Medicine Center or make an appointment online today.

 Venous disease affects your veins — the blood vessels that carry blood back to your heart.
 Your veins have to work against gravity to move blood from your legs and arms back to your heart and lungs.
 There are tiny valves in your veins that help push your blood along its journey.

 Venous disease weakens or damages those valves.
 As a result, your blood doesn’t flow as efficiently and can even leak backward and pool in a section of a weakened vein.
 There are several types of venous disease, including:

 Venous disease usually affects your legs and causes a variety of uncomfortable symptoms, including aching pain, cramping, leg heaviness, fatigue, and swelling.
 Your skin might become dark or discolored, or you could develop an itchy rash.

 Eventually, the swelling and reduced blood flow can cause nerve damage, which produces sharp, stabbing pain, numbness, and weakness.